Great Gasp: History

 When the Great Gasp opened on April 9, 1976, the ride was a masterpiece of engineering.
 The Great Gasp was derived from the Parachute Jump ride at the Coney Island in New York.
 Ride engineers from Intamin (also referred to as Ride Trade) developed the ride at their headquarters in Switzerland, and when the management from Six Flags Over Georgia visited, they knew the ride would be a great addition to their park.
 The ride was constructed for $1.5 million, a huge investment at the time.
 Similar Parachute Drop rides were also built at Six Flags Over Texas and Six Flags Over Mid-America.

 The Great Gasp opened with 12 chutes; later the ride was modified to include four stations in which the passengers rode in the standing position.
 It featured a "chicken coop" for guests who were too scared to get on the ride.
-Over the years, the stand-up chutes were removed, and as popularity dwindled, the number of chutes in use also fell.
+Over the years, the stand-up chutes were removed, and as riders dwindled, the number of chutes in use declined.

-As the popularity of the ride declined and spare parts became increasingly difficult to obtain, the era of the Great Gasp was doomed to end.
 On August 14, 2005, Six Flags Over Georgia announced that the Great Gasp would cease operation forever.
-On the final weekend, riders were given "Last Gasp" pins in commemoration of the legendary ride's last days.
+On the final weekend, riders were given "Last Gasp" pins in commemoration of the ride's last days.
 Within three weeks of "Last Gasp", the Great Gasp was dismantled and removed from the park.